mauwii/azure-pipelines-with-github-repo/docs/workflow/2-azure-pipelines.md

 ### devopsbuildagent.yml

-This Pipeline will build a dockerized DevOps-Agent, if you want to find out more about it's features, look [here](https://github.com/Mauwii/DevOpsBuildAgent/blob/main/README.md)
+This Pipeline will build a docker image of a DevOps-Agent, if you want to find out more about it's features, look [here](https://github.com/Mauwii/DevOpsBuildAgent/blob/main/README.md)

 ??? quote "YAML"

     ```yaml title="azure-pipelines/devopsbuildagent.yml"
     --8<-- "azure-pipelines/devopsbuildagent.yml"
+    ```

+### cleanup_automation.yml

+This Pipeline will delete Resources in Subscriptions of the used Service Principal automatically.
+It differs between Resources which where available before and after a initial Date, which will have a defined range of days from creation before they will be deleted.
+While date is not reach, it will set a Tag on the Resource with the deletion date (which is just used for information).
+After the Resource has reached the defined age it will be deleted.

+Necessary to use this Pipeline is a Service Principal with permission to delete Resources and Resource Locks.

+??? quote "YAML"

+    ```yaml title="azure-pipelines/cleanup_automation.yml"
+    --8<-- "azure-pipelines/cleanup_automation.yml"
+    ```

+??? quote "PowerShell Script"

+    ```powershell title="scripts/cleanupautomation.ps1"
+    --8<-- "scripts/cleanupautomation.ps1"
     ```